Sea snail

 Sea snails are slow-moving marine gastropod molluscs, usually with visible external shells, such as whelk or abalone.
-They share the taxonomic class Gastropoda with slugs, which are distinguished from snails primarily by the absence of a visible shell.
+They share the taxonomic class Gastropoda with land snails, and with slugs, which are distinguished from snails primarily by the absence of a visible shell.

 Definition

-Determining whether some gastropods should be called sea snails is not always easy.
-Some species that live in brackish water (such as certain neritids) can be listed as either freshwater snails or marine snails, and some species that live at or just above the high tide level (for example, species in the genus Truncatella) are sometimes considered to be sea snails and sometimes listed as land snails.
+Sea snail is a common name for a diverse group of marine gastropod mollusks that typically possess a coiled shell (though some lack shells or have reduced ones), move using a muscular foot, and inhabit marine environments ranging from intertidal zones to the deep sea.
+Sea snails are not a single taxonomic group but include species from several gastropod clades, such as Caenogastropoda, Vetigastropoda, and Heterobranchia.

 Anatomy

-Sea snails are a large and diverse group of animals.
-Most snails that live in salt water respire using a gill or gills; a few species, though, have a lung, are intertidal, and are active only at low tide when they can move around in the air.
-These air-breathing species include false limpets in the family Siphonariidae and another group of false limpets in the family Trimusculidae.

-Many, but not all, sea snails have an operculum.

 Shell

-The shells of most species of sea snails are spirally coiled.
-Some, though, have conical shells, and these are often referred to by the common name of limpets.
-In one unusual family (Juliidae), the shell of the snail has become two hinged plates closely resembling those of a bivalve; this family is sometimes called the "bivalved gastropods".

-Their shells are found in a variety of shapes and sizes.
-Those living species of sea snails range in size from Syrinx aruanus, the largest living shelled gastropod species at 91 cm, to minute species whose shells are less than 1 mm at adult size.
-Because the shells of sea snails are strong and durable in many cases, as a group they are well represented in the fossil record.

 The shells of snails are complex and grow at different speeds.
 The speed of growth is affected by a few variables such as the temperature of the water, depth of the water, food present for the snail, as well as isotopic oxygen levels.
-By looking at the composition of aragonite in the growth layers of mollusks you can predict the size the mollusk shell can reach.
+By looking at the composition of aragonite in the growth layers of mollusks it can be predicted the size the mollusk shell can reach.
+Sea snail shells are rarely planispirally coiled and are usually helicoidial, forming a spire with the protoconch preserved at its apex.

 Taxonomy

-The shell of Syrinx aruanus can be up to 91 cm long.
+The shell of Syrinx aruanus can be up to 72 cm long.

 A 50-second video of snails (most likely Natica chemnitzi and Cerithium stercusmuscaram) feeding on the sea floor in the Gulf of California, Puerto Peñasco, Mexico.

 A hermit crab occupying a shell of Acanthina punctulata has been disturbed, and has retracted into the shell, using its claws to bar the entrance in the same way the snail used its operculum.